billtracker/billtracker-backend/README.md

 For local development purposes we use Docker to set up PostgreSQL database and PGAdmin4.

 ## 3. Build & Run
-Be sure that you are in the root folder of the solution.

 ### Only infrastructure:
 Infrastructure elements: